saichandra286/Complete-Angularjs-Flask-Todo-App/README.md

 5. delete all todos
 6. search for particluar todo and update or delete todo
 7. not allowing duplicates while posting todo or updating todo
+8. you can reorder our todos as you like

 ## API Endpoints